-Microsoft added “Extend Volume” and “Shrink Volume” feature in Disk Management snap-in from previous version Windows Server 2008.
-It is very easy to understand – Extend Volume is used to expand disk drive and Shrink Volume is used to reduce partition size.
-Many server administrators that do not want to use 3rd party software and try to re-size partition size with these functions.
-For example, shrink D to expand C. However, most of the people encountered the problem that Extend Volume grayed out when right clicking C drive.
-Why Extend Volume is grayed out in Windows Server 2016 Disk Management console?
-What to do when Extend Volume is disabled?
-You’ll know the answer after reading this article.
+Microsoft added “Extend Volume” and “Shrink Volume” functions in Disk Management from Windows Server 2008.
+It is very easy to understand, Extend Volume is used to increase partition size and Shrink Volume is used to reduce partition size.
+When system partition C is getting full, many server administrators try to shrink D and expand C drive.
+However, they find that Server 2016 Extend Volume option is grayed out, even after shrinking any other partitions.
+In this article, I’ll introduce the reasons why Extend Volume greyed out in Windows Server 2016 Disk Management and what to do when Extend Volume is disabled to C drive.

-Why Extend Volume grayed out in Server 2016 DM
+The cases Extend Volume greyed out in Server 2016 DM

-If you right click a drive without contiguous Unallocated space, Extend Volume is absolutely grayed out.
+If you right click a drive without any Unallocated space, Extend Volume is absolutely grayed out.

-Some people try to shrink D to get Unallocated space: Right click D: and select “Shrink Volume”
+Some people try to shrink D to get Unallocated space via “Shrink Volume” function.

 However, Extend Volume is still greyed out after deleting.